Kafū, aged forty-one.

 The cold grew more severe with each passing day.

-That day, I proofread my old work *Sneer*, which was to be included in the third volume of the Complete Works.
+On this day, I proofread *Sneer*, the old work to be included in Volume 3 of my *Complete Works*.

 January 27th.

-I summoned Hirano-ya, the bag shop in Hamacho, and had them repair my tobacco pouch.
+I summoned Hiranoya the pouch shop from Hamachō and had them repair my tobacco pouch.

 January 28th.